Who is Systems & Services Technologies?

 Should I contact or pay Systems & Services Technologies?

-Will Systems & Services Technologies, Inc. sue me or garnish my wages?
+Will Systems & Services Technologies sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
-It’s also quite possible that you will never hear from or have to deal with Systems & Services Technologies, Inc. again.
+They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
+It’s also quite possible that you will never hear from or have to deal with Systems & Services Technologies again.

 Is Systems & Services Technologies hurting my credit score?

 Any derogatory item on your credit report, including a collections account, may harm your credit score.

 Debt collectors often buy and sell debt from one another.
 This can lead to multiple collections on your credit report for the same account.

 To get an account removed, you must file a separate dispute with each credit bureau; Equifax, Experian, and TransUnion, or it can negatively impact your credit score.

 Systems & Services Technologies Complaints

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If a debt collector is harassing you, you may want to consider filing a complaint.